 Before statewide vital records begin, death recording can be hit or miss.
 Luckily, many types of records can substitute for death records, providing similar information.
-That includes the cemetery record:
+That includes:

-and the probate file and the obituary and the burial permit and more.
+In addition, you should search for the probate file, obituary, and the burial permit.
+There are even more records, of course.
 I haven’t even touched on indexes to all these records.

-Learn all about the different types of death records, where to find them and how to analyze them for clues—and false leads!—in Family Tree University’s three-day crash course, Tricks and Treats in Death Records.
+Learn all about the different types of death records, where to find them and how to analyze them for clues—and false leads!—in Family Tree University’s workshop, Dig into Your Ancestor’s Death Records

 While the subject might seem macabre, your ancestor’s records are a window into their lives.
 The workshop will arm you with the tools to discover vital information about your ancestors so you can honor their memories.
 Workshop starts October 29th!
 Don’t miss out.